-It’s been a difficult time for GAA clubs around Ireland lately.
+It has been a difficult time for GAA clubs around Ireland lately.

 With little to no indication of when their members will be allowed to take to the pitch again, it would have been easy to remain inactive and wait for league and championship matches to return.